 For those who don’t have family and friends to turn to – and are not in a situation where they can borrow cheaply – there may be some emergency financial help available depending on your circumstances.

 The Discretionary Assistance Fund (DAF) provides one-off assistance to individuals over 16 who need urgent financial help.
-There are two types of support (both are non-repayable):
+There are two types of grants (both are non-repayable):

 Many charities will provide one-off assistance in an emergency, although most have specific criteria in terms of age, circumstances, etc.